Best practices to secure and manage workloads migrated to Azure

 - Data backup: How to keep your data safe so that you can recover it easily if outages occur.

-- Disaster recovery: How to keep your apps resilient and available if outages occur.
+- Disaster recovery: How to keep your applications resilient and available if outages occur.

 Set up BCDR

-When migrating to Azure, it's important to understand that although the Azure platform provides these inbuilt resiliency capabilities, you need to design your Azure deployment to take advantage of Azure features and services that provide high availability, disaster recovery, and backup.
+When migrating to Azure, understand that although the Azure platform provides some built-in resiliency capabilities, you need to design your Azure deployment to take advantage of them.

-- Once in place, your BCDR solutions should be tested regularly to check that your strategy remains viable.
+- After they are in place, your BCDR solutions should be tested regularly to check that your strategy remains viable.

 Back up an IaaS deployment